Cor Euser: Career

 Euser transitioned to sports car racing in 1990 making 6 starts in the World Sports-Prototype Championship.
-In 1991 he competed full-time in both the Sportscar World Championship and DTM and made a single start in the CART World Series for Bettenhausen Motorsports at Laguna Seca Raceway.
-In 1991 he also made his 24 Hours of Le Mans debut driving for Euro Racing.
-In 1994 he drove at Le Mans in a Konrad Motorsport GT2 Porsche and in 1995 he became a factory driver for the Marcos racing marque.
+In 1991, he competed full-time in both the Sportscar World Championship and DTM and made a single start in the CART World Series for Bettenhausen Motorsports at Laguna Seca Raceway.
+In 1991, he also made his 24 Hours of Le Mans debut driving for Euro Racing.
+In 1994, he drove at Le Mans in a Konrad Motorsport GT2 Porsche and in 1995 he became a factory driver for the Marcos racing marque.

-While driving for Marcos, he purchased the rights to manufacture racing cars and entered them as Marcos Racing International.
+While driving for Marcos, Euser purchased the rights to manufacture racing cars and entered them as Marcos Racing International.
 He has made several more Le Mans starts and campaigned their LM600 and Mantis cars in the BPR Global GT Series, FIA GT Championship, the British GT Championship, the Dutch Supercar Challenge, Belcar, the Spanish GT Championship, and numerous other endurance races held around the globe.
-As of 2016 Euser is still an active driver in various endurance races.
+As of 2016, Euser is still an active driver in various endurance races.